doitintl/easyeks/README.md

      * This means that instead of updating Easy EKS v0.5.0 -> v0.6.0 -> v0.7.0 -> etc.
        * The way Easy EKS' updates are intended to work is as follows:
          Any version you adopt regardless of if it's v0.5.0, v0.6.0, v0.7.0, etc. They're just templates representing a standardized bundling of IaC.
 While it's true that newer versions will be better, that doesn't mean the older versions will be bad.
 Any version of the template new or old should be updatable to latest cdk, eks, helm charts, etc.
        * You're supposed to treat each release of easyeks as your own personal fork and make it your own, threat it as a starting point and modify it however you want.
        * The only time you may want to consider updating to a new release of easyeks is if you have the opportunity to start over from scratch, or think it's worth doing a blue green cutover.
 One strategy you may want to use is to use early pre-alpha releases of easyeks for dev, sandbox, and ephemeral cluster environments.
 And wait until it's at least alpha before using it for production.
    * **Why Reason #2: Attemping would place unnecessary limits and burden on easyeks's maintainers.**
-     * Easy EKS is FOSS (Free Open Source Software) developed during free time.
-It's not funded or staffed to do advanced things like CICD pipelines and with tests for backwards compatibility.
+     * Easy EKS is FOSS developed during free time.
+It's not funded or staffed to implement advanced things like CICD pipelines and with tests for backwards compatibility.
      * Easy EKS is free so maintainers get to develop it stress free, without needing to contemplate the ramifications of renaming a variable, simplifying, or altering a function.
      * Since it's IaC that you're meant to customize, there's also a greater logistical challenges